Consent-Management-Platform/consent-management-api/DEVELOPMENT.md

 ## Troubleshooting

+#### My local tests failed but the output doesn't include logs or stack traces needed to debug

+Run `./gradlew build --info` to rerun the tests with info logging enabled, which will include logs and stack traces for failed tests.

 #### My local builds are not picking up Gradle dependency changes

 Run `./gradlew clean build --refresh-dependencies` to ignore your Gradle environment's cached entries for modules and artifacts, and download new versions if they have different published SHA1 hashsums.